mattgruter/dockerfile-guacamole/README.md

     fig -f fig.prod.yml

-And point your browser to http://localhost:8080
+And point your browser at [http://localhost:8080](http://localhost:8080).

 The default user is `guacadmin` with password `guacadmin`.

 ## Daemon
-To run the Guacamole daemon do:
+To only run the Guacamole daemon:

     docker run mattgruter/guacamole-guacd